Tamaya, also called bamboo begonia, is an elegant indoor begonia with many blooms.

 Type – perennial down to 50°F (10°C)

-Easy and quite resilient, it is a very ornamental plant.
+Easy and quite resilient, this begonia is a very ornamental plant.

 Planting and repotting your begonia